unifyai/orchestra/docs/home/make_your_first_request.rst

 like :code:`lowest-input-cost`, :code:`highest-tks-per-sec` or :code:`lowest-ttft`.
 You can check out the full list `here <https://unify.ai/docs/hub/concepts/runtime_routing.html#available-modes>`_.

-This will look something like:
+If you are using the :code:`chat/completions` endpoint, this will look like:

 .. code-block:: python
     :emphasize-lines: 9